rickyyR/Godot-Blast-Off/README.txt

     Audio
         Added Audio Busses for Effects and Music

-This template is completely free to use and modify for every project without contribution.
+This template is completely free to use and modify for any project without contribution.

 If you have any questions, requests or feedback i would like to hear about it!